hcote/TrashTalk/CONTRIBUTE.md

 ```
 python manage.py runserver
 ```
-*NOTE: `dev.py` is yours and is best used for storing your credentials and custom log settings.
-Beware that these settings are NOT shared by anyone else so keep it simple.*
+*NOTE: `dev.py` is private and is best used for storing custom credentials and settings.
+Beware: these settings are NOT shared by anyone; Keep it Simple.*

 Verify all the files that have changed
 ```